 Committed fund balance includes amounts that can be used only for the specific purposes pursuant to constraints imposed by a formal action of the School Board, the District's highest level of decision-making authority.
-This formal action is official action taken by the school board documented in its official minutes.
-The action for fund balance commitment must occur on or prior to balance sheet date.
-The district has committed \$38,509,052 for capital improvements.
+This formal action is the official board minutes.
+Currently there is no committed fund balance for this school district.

 Assigned fund balance includes amounts that are constrained by the District's intent to be used for a specific purpose, but are neither restricted nor committed.
 For governmental funds, other than the general fund, this is the residual amount within the fund that is not restricted or committed.
-Assignments of fund balance are created by the District Finance Director pursuant to authorization established by school board policy.
+Assignments of fund balance are created by the Superintendent and the Business Manager pursuant to authorization established by the District's approved fund balance policy.